Royal Hungarian Army: 1942–43

 On 7 Dec 1941, the United Kingdom declared war on Hungary who, in return, backed the German-Italian declaration of war on the United States on 13 Dec 1941.
 On 17 Jan 1942 Romania announced that they were participating in the 1942 campaign with two armies and, five days later, Hungary stated that they were ready to dispatch their own army.
 On 11 April the 2nd Army under Gusztáv Jány began moving to the front occupied by the German Army Group South near Kursk.
 The army took part in the German summer offensive, Fall Blau, that began in June 1942, and reached the River Don south of Voronezh in July, where it moved into defensive positions.

 In Jan 1943, the 2nd Army was shattered by a major attack on the Voronezh Front (the Ostrogozhsk–Rossosh Offensive).
-The remnants were withdrawn from the front and allocated to occupation forces in the Ukraine and southern White Russia.
+The remnants were withdrawn from the front and allocated to occupation forces in Ukraine and southern Belarus.
 In summer 1943, a wide-ranging re-organization of the army was introduced: the Szabolcs I plan.
 The hitherto light divisions were largely disbanded and in their place fully fledged infantry and reserve divisions were formed.
 Two corps with a total of nine security divisions remained in the Soviet Union, where they were increasingly drawn into the fight with the advancing Red Army.